ablagau/SwarmFACE/README.md

     from SwarmFACE import *

 There are five high-level functions to estimate the FAC density, one to find Swarm conjunctions above the auroral oval, and two for estimating the FAC quality indices.
-To run, e.g., the function that estimates the FAC density by the single-satellite write:
+To run, e.g., the function that estimates the FAC density by the single-satellite method, write:

     dtime_beg = '2014-05-04T17:48:00'
     dtime_end = '2014-05-04T17:55:00'